openshift/lvm-operator/docs/troubleshooting.md

    If this fails like above, you can only accept that you must use standard data recovery tools to attempt to scrape data blocks from the disks that are still available.
-   If it succeeds, you can still access the data left on the pool and you should recover it to a separate storage medium before procedding.
-After you are done backing up your data, deactivate the lv again and proceed with the next steps.
+   If it succeeds, you can still access the data left on the pool and you should recover it to a separate storage medium before proceeding.
+After backing up your data, deactivate the lv again and proceed with the next steps.

    You can now proceed with one of two methods to recover the data from the volume group:
    1. **Reducing** the volume group to only the healthy disks and recovering the data from the remaining disks